bbz-hft-software-engineering/Slush-YV-fikation/README.md

 ## Getting Started

 - build the machine with the buildplan
-- download the file "" from the repository
+- download the file "Stable build V1.0.0" (Software) and every `.rgf` file (menu picture) from the repository
 - connect the Lego Mindstorm Brick with your pc
-- download the software file om the Brick
+- download the software file and the `.rgf` file on the Brick

 ## Menu Interface